 You should camp in the same place for one night only, and pitch your tent discretely and in a remote place.
 Therefore don’t camp in or near settlements, someone’s farm or on cultivated land.
 If you think you’re on private land, try and seek out the landowner and ask permission.

 Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet and pitches quickly is best.
 Therefore a lightweight hiking tent like this one would be a great investment for someone planning to hike and camp in the Dolomites.

 If you are hiking a main trail you should camp away from the path as a matter of courtesy.
 You should also avoid camping in tourist areas completely.

 When wild camping in the Dolomites you should never make a campfire.
-For cooking, use a storm cooker.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.

 If you want to go completely fuel-less, a portable solar powered cooker like this one would work.
 Plus, is there anything cooler than harnessing the power of the sun for your breakfast!

 And of course, take any trash with you, and leave your camping spot the way you found it.